neros/coursera_gettingandcleaningdata/README.md

 Data project course assignment.
 The final output is a file called "tidy_output.txt".
 A description of the output variables are discussed in CODEBOOK.md and for convenience, duplicated below in this readme file.

-If viewing in github, try reading in "RAW" for README.md and CODEBOOK.md files to improve formatting and readability

 ###Input data for this analysis comes from the Samsung activity study:

 Human Activity Recognition Using Smartphones Dataset